honglax/basic-contact-manager/README.md

 This is a contact management (Create, Read, Update, Delete) using HTML, CSS, Bootstrap 4 and basic JS.

 ## Database
-Using Node Package Manager JSON Server to store database as db.json
+Using Firebase Cloud Firestore to store Database.

-## Axios
+## Hosting
-Promise based HTTP client for the browser and node.js
+Using Firebase Hosting to host this website application.